protokol/nft/README.md

   ...
 ```

 You could also use our [core-nft](https://github.com/protokol/core-nft) branch of ARK Core-v3, where this is already setup for testnet environment (keep in mind to update package.json in your core bridgechain branch).

-## Source install
+## Source Install
 ### Development environment setup

 Development environment is setup in the same way as we setup ARK Core v3 development environment.
 To Learn more about how to achieve this check this link: